chkiefer/lavacreg/cran-comments.md

   checking CRAN incoming feasibility ...
 NOTE
   Maintainer: 'Christoph Kiefer <christoph.kiefer@uni-bielefeld.de>'

-  Version contains large components (0.1-0.9003)
-  New submission
+  Re-submission: Now,  time-intensive tests are skipped on CRAN and the overall check time should be faster.

-0 errors √ | 0 warnings √ | 1 note x
+0 errors √ | 0 warnings √ | 1 note (new submission)